UPPMAX/linux-command-line-201/docs/sessions/awk/README.md

 [chapter 6.3.4: 'User defined variables'](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_06_03.html#sect_06_03_04).

 Use a pipe to direct the output of `ls -l` to `awk`.
-Sum the values of the 5th column and show it
+Sum the values of the fifth column and show it

 ??? tip "Answer"